vexeye/vex/README.md

 #### Generator functions

-Generator function are used to generate the results when they are needed.
+Generator functions are used to yield results generatively, whenever they are needed.

 ```
 fn infinite(p: T): ReturnType /> {